bartbutenaers/node-red-contrib-http-proxy/README.md

 Remark: always be aware that the content of this field might be incomplete or incorrect ...

 ## TODO's
-+ This is an experimental node, so I have to add all kind of options (see list [here](https://github.com/http-party/node-http-proxy#options)).
-+ When the resource cannot be found, a 404 error will occur as expected.
-However the URL of the target host appears in the browser, but we would like the URL of the Node-RED host to appear ...
 + Implement timeout handling
 + Test performance on an RPI3
-+ Test and explain "Pass the absolute URL as path (proxying to proxy)"